jazzfan2/palindromes/README.md

 LENGTH is set to 30 characters by default.

-If either the option -S or -R is used with no [WORD] argument(s), the program generates a stream of palindromes, given the option settings.
+In automatic generating mode, if either the option -S or -R is used, the program generates a stream of palindromes, limited only by any additional option settings.
-If one of more [WORD] arguments are given, the stream of palindromes will be limited to those including the given words, if any match exists.
+If also one of more [WORD] arguments is provided, the output is limited to only the palindromes that contain the given words, if any match exists.

-If neither option -S nor -R are used, one of more [WORD] arguments *must* be given, to which the program will present palindromes if existent containing these words at the left side *exclusively*.
+In query mode, meaning neither of the options -S nor -R, minimally one [WORD] arguments *must* be provided, resulting in just the avaliable palindromes with those word(s) as the left half.

 The [WORD] arguments are allowed to be non-existent words, and are not limited by option -l (word length).